Contact Us

 Overall, responses were similar across markets and sectors, indicating that despite social and cultural differences workers globally have much in common, mostly a united focus on health and mental well-being, showing that working for longer will require a thoughtful, holistic approach to care.

 There was some differentiation between groups.
 Women ranked creating an inclusive culture including training staff around diversity and inclusion a top five priority (5/14), compared to men who did not (9/14).
-French respondents placed greater value on delivery of smart cities and communities (5/13), while the built environment sector prioritized a public education or awareness campaign to break down stereotypes and encourage workplace participation at all ages (6/13).
+French respondents placed greater value on the delivery of smart cities and communities (5/13), while the built environment sector prioritized a public education or awareness campaign to break down stereotypes and encourage workplace participation at all ages (6/13).

 With the AI transformation gathering pace, respondents identified the value of upskilling and training people in new tools as important.
 They ranked pivotal measures that could enable opportunity in the age-diverse workforce with a focus on providing opportunities for retraining people to new roles throughout their careers or supporting returnships (3/14), a focus on ensuring people remain challenged by their work and roles (4 /14).
 It suggests that there is a key opportunity to enable experienced workers to remain in the workforce for longer and flourish in the future workplace with skills maintenance and development.